SantonyChoi/docs/docs/overview.md

 ## What is Bitski

-Bitski makes it much easier to build and use Ethereum apps.
-Users can sign up for your app without needing to install any additional software, and they can use their account from any device.
+Bitski lets you build *user-friendly* and *cross-platform* Ethereum apps.
+Using Bitski, you can build a decentralized app or game that feels just as easy to use as a standard app.

 ##### As a developer, you can:
 - Connect to the Ethereum network through our hosted nodes